Mojkan/Portfolio/Projects/Hot Dog Madness - VR/README.md

 - Implemented physics assistance for Rigidbodies when grabbing hot dogs from a distance or during fast rotational movements.

-- Designed an efficient system for managing and loading level-specific settings.
+- Designed a system for managing and loading level-specific settings.

 - Created nearly all 3D models for the game using an efficient workflow.